Gokul-Krishna-B-7/TinDog/README.md

-This is website which is responds better to viewports of varying sizes than my first responsive webpage.
+This is the most responsive website I have ever made.